mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #. *Wacom tablets:* if you get straight lines at the beginnings of the strokes, first try to update your driver: it should be fixed in 6.3.34-3.
 If it doesn't work, disable/minimize "double-click distance" in Wacom settings.

-#. *XP-Pen tablets, pressure being uneven:* either switch to Windows 8+ Pointer, or disable Windows Ink in XP-Pen settings.
+#. *XP-Pen tablets, pressure being uneven:* either switch to Windows 8+ Pointer (Windows Ink) in :menuselection:`Configure Krita --> Tablet Settings`, or disable Windows Ink in XP-Pen settings.

 Gathering information